Posted on June 29, 2018 by Charlie Galaviz

 Putting the Auto into Automated Phone Tree

-- ACD Queues ACD (Automatic Call Distribution Cues) are highly customizable call routing systems that can designate more than just the group or party an inbound call should be directed to.
-Additionally, ACD Queues can also throttle the pace of distribution, designate the sequence of agents who will answer calls, plus any one of several skills-based and overflow oriented call routing logics.
+- ACD Queues are highly customizable call routing systems that can designate more than just the group or party an inbound call should be directed to.
+Additionally, ACD Queues can also throttle the pace of distribution and designate the sequence of agents who will answer calls.
+It also makes use of skills-based and overflow oriented call routing logic to move calls to the appropriate individual.
+ACD Queues can be purchased as an add-on to our phone plans.

 Getting Started With an Automated Phone Tree